deniskyashif/blog/content/posts/2020-02-22-ambiguity-in-text-rewriting.md

 In this article, we discussed the problem of having overlapping replacement candidates in text rewriting.
 We defined the _leftmost-longest_ match strategy for resolving such conflicts and learned how to implement it from a formal standpoint.
 By performing small modifications, we saw how to define other kinds of strategies like the _leftmost-shortest_, _rightmost-longest_, etc.

 In the following article, we'll put what we've learned into practice.
-We'll transform these formalisms into code and learn how to build such machines that perform obligatory, _leftmost-longest_ match text rewriting in a single input text scan.
+We'll transform these formalisms into code and learn how to build such machines that perform obligatory, _leftmost-longest_ match text rewriting in linear time.

 **Part 1:** [Finite-State Transducers for Text Rewriting](/2020/02/18/finite-state-transducers-for-text-rewriting/)